openvinotoolkit/openvino/docs/OV_Runtime_UG/protecting_model_guide.md

 @snippet snippets/protecting_model_guide.cpp part0

-Hardware-based protection such as Intel&reg; Software Guard Extensions (Intel&reg; SGX) can be used to protect decryption operation secrets and bind them to a device.
+Hardware-based protection such as Intel Software Guard Extensions (Intel&reg; SGX) can be used to protect decryption operation secrets and bind them to a device.
 For more information, check [Intel&reg; Software Guard Extensions](https://software.intel.com/en-us/sgx).